 Abbey Nature Preserve

-Poplar Grove is also under the stewardship of the North Carolina Coastal Land Trust, a conservation easement that was entered into in 2009 to adjoin the Abbey Nature Preserve.
+The 14-acre tract of Poplar Grove Historic House & Museum is also under the stewardship of the North Carolina Coastal Land Trust, a conservation easement that was entered into in 2009 to adjoin the Abbey Nature Preserve.
 Click here to view: Poplar Grove North Carolina Coastal Land Trust Conservation Easement.

 For more information visit: https://coastallandtrust.org/lands/abbey-nature-preserve/ & Pender County to operate and maintain Abbey Nature Preserve | Pender County Government (pendercountync.gov)